h2oai/h2o-3/h2o-docs/src/product/data-munging/target-encoding.rst

     3 addr_state Target Encoding 0.7254448

 We see a slight increase in the AUC on the test data.
 Now the ``addr_state`` has much smaller variable importance.
+It is no longer the most important feature but the 8th.

 .. code:: r